 Students must submit and complete a FAFSA every year and meet the income level requirements as set by state statute.
 Students will lose eligibility for OK Promise if income is too high.
-For more information, please contact Janie Prior, Financial Aid Coordinator, at iprior@eoctech.edu, or (405) 390-5344 for more information.
+For more information, please contact Kristy Johnson, College Connection Coordinator, at kjohnson@eoctech.edu, or (405) 390-5314 for more information.